-Chromosomal contacts within TADs, and particularly at TAD boundaries, are crucial for establishing correct regulatory interactions between enhancers and promoters.
-Deletion of TAD boundaries often disrupts those interactions, resulting in gene misexpression and disease phenotypes (Lupiáñez, Spielmann, & Mundlos, 2016).
-Recently, some lincRNAs such as Firre, were reported to promote intrachromosomal interactions, either by forming promoter-enhancer looping, or by regulating chromatin structural organization (Engreitz et al., 2016).
-Furthermore, lincRNAs associated with human traits were shown to have enhancer-associated cis-regulatory roles and their loci are correlated with a higher density of DNA contact within TADs (Tan et al, 2016, under revision).
-This raises the question whether lincRNAs with enhancer-like activities (elincRNAs) contribute to gene regulation and the organization of the dynamic chromosomal structure of the nucleus.
-Those elincRNAs will therefore be the focus of my analysis.

-Unlike most enhancer-associated RNAs, which are often transcribed bidirectionally and then rapidly degraded (Darrow & Chadwick, 2013), elincRNAs are transcribed preferentially in one direction (Marques et al., 2013) and are likely good candidates for studying the involvement of lincRNAs in the regulation of DNA-DNA contacts.
-There are already some characterized elincRNAs, such as HOTTIP that have been shown to act as a link between chromosomal interactions and transcription.
+Chromosomal contacts within TADs, often seen as looping structures, occur particularly at TAD boundaries and are crucial for establishing correct regulatory interactions between gene regulatry elements, such as enhancers and promoters (REF).
+Deletion of TAD boundaries often disrupts those interactions, resulting in gene mis-expression and disease phenotypes (Lupiáñez, Spielmann, & Mundlos, 2016).
+Recently, some lincRNAs, such as Firre (REF), were reported to promote intra-chromosomal interactions, either by forming promoter-enhancer looping (REF if two different papers), or by regulating chromatin structural organization (Engreitz et al., 2016).
+Furthermore, lincRNAs associated with human traits have also been shown to have enhancer-associated cis-regulatory roles and their loci are correlated with a higher density of DNA contact within TADs in human lymphocytes, LCLs (Tan et al, 2016, under revision).
+It has been shown that most active enhancers are transcribed, generating noncoding transcript products, including lincRNAs (REF).
+This raises the question whether lincRNAs with enhancer-like activities (elincRNAs) contribute to gene regulation and the organization of these dynamic chromosomal structures.
+Unlike most enhancer-associated noncoding RNAs, which are often transcribed bidirectionally and then rapidly degraded (Darrow & Chadwick, 2013), elincRNAs are transcribed preferentially in one direction (Marques et al., 2013) and are therely likely good candidates to study the involvement of lincRNAs in the regulation of gene-enhancer interactions within chromatin domains.
+There are already a few functionally characterized elincRNAs, such as HOTTIP, that have been shown to act as a link between chromatin interactions and transcription (REF).

-My analysis shows elincRNAs are associated with high density of chromosomal contacts within TADs and are significantly enriched in cohesin and CTCF binding sites, supporting the idea that they may contribute to gene regulation by modulating chromosomal organization.

-Using various bioinformatics tools to analyze publicly available multi-omics data from the ENCODE project, I investigated the molecular properties of these elincRNAs, their enrichment in different regulatory elements and their association with the amount of DNA-DNA interactions to examine their role in regulating TAD organization.
+Using various bioinformatics tools to analyze publicly available multi-omics data from the ENCODE project, I investigated the molecular properties of elincRNAs, their enrichment in different regulatory elements and their association with the amount of DNA-DNA interactions to examine their roles in gene regulation within tolopogical domains in human LCLs.
+My analysis shows elincRNAs are associated with high density of chromosomal contacts within TADs and are significantly enriched in loop anchors where enhancer-promoter interactions occur, cohesin and CTCF binding sites, supporting the idea that they may contribute to gene regulation by establishing contacts between regulatory elements and modulating chromosomal organization.

 2. Results

-LincRNAs were divided into 3 categories based on overlap with enhancer and promoter elements (Table 1).
-See material and methods for more details on the overlap procedure.
+LincRNAs were classified based on overlap with enhancer as predicted by ENCODE in GM12878 LCLs (REF) in their putative promoter regions (estimated as +/- 1 Kb from their transcriptional start site) (Table 1, Methods).
+I excluded those that also overlapped predicted promoter elements (ENCODE, REF) as they likely have different molecular attributes and may have different functions (Marques GB 2013 paper).
 The expression of elincRNAs should be driven by enhancers since neither the region upstream of the genes nor their body contains any promoter.
 In this study, I focus on the elincRNAs, as it was shown that trait-relevant lincRNAs tend to be associated with enhancer activity (Tan et al, 2016, under revision).

-Expression levels
+elincRNAs tend to be more lowly expressed and less conserved

-Enhancer RNAs in general are known to have relatively low transcript abundances as they tend to be rapidly degraded by the exosome (Lam, Li, Rosenfeld, & Glass, 2014).
+Enhancer-associated RNAs in general are known to have relatively low transcript abundances as they tend to be rapidly degraded by the exosome (Lam, Li, Rosenfeld, & Glass, 2014).
 I first tested if that is the case for my set of elincRNA compared to other lincRNAs and protein-coding genes (Figure 1).
-There was no significant difference between the expression levels of elincRNAs and other lincRNAs (two-tailed Mann-Whitney test, p=0.258) in GM12878.
+Median elincRNA expression levels were nominally lower than relative to other LCL-expressed lincRNAs (two-tailed Mann-Whitney U test, p=0.258) in GM12878.
 However, when comparing the expression of the same sets of genes, elincRNAs had significantly lower expression levels than other lincRNAs in two other cell lines (Figure 2).
 These results suggest that the expression levels of elincRNA are generally lower, but very dependent on the cell line.